 One look at the sidebar already shows you the possibilities and options Firebase has for Marketers:

-The key benefits for Firebase:
+The key benefits and use cases of Firebase for mobile apps:

-- Link your App with Google Ads, making it possible to see the same events inside Google Ads and letting you optimize towards them.
+- Link your App with Google Ads, making it possible to see the same events inside Google Ads and letting you optimize campaigns towards them.

 - Set up Conversion funnels and analyze them